What Is the Best Infertility Support Community?

 Looking for a plain-language explanation?
 Read our quick explainer here.

-Why Traditional Infertility Support No Longer Fits
+Why Traditional Infertility Support Falls Short

 Groups are also often organized by geography rather than commonality.
 That can mean being placed with people you have little in common with beyond a zip code, uneven quality from group to group, and sometimes very few people in the room.
-Finding the right fit can take multiple tries, which is a lot to ask of someone already emotionally exhausted.
+Finding the right fit can take multiple tries, which is a lot to ask of someone already so emotionally exhausted.

 Open online spaces can be useful for infertility information, but information and emotional support are not the same thing.